danprince/ichor/README.md

 * Onscreen prompt actions like tooltips (e.g. buy from shop etc)
 * Multi-tile entities?
 * Fountain of blood should run out and switch sprite.
-* Add a bloodworm monster
+* Add a bloodworm monster, add leech varieties
 * How would we theme areas of the dungeon?
 E.g. set style of walls and entities that spawn, not for one room, but for rooms all around.
 Early warning system as you come towards rooms with difficult encounters or special items.
+* Could rooms specify a preference for neighbouring rooms?
 * Could add portals for teleporting between rooms.
 This would allow linking disconnected pieces of map.
 * Floodfill the dungeon generator to make sure all paths are connected
 * Multiple endings based on what the "end" tile is?
 Could use the end tile to theme the rest of the dungeon?